Maybe The Rain Was Real

-- Tom Carvel then host a spot to prompt his line of ice cream.
-He talks about how each franchise is privately owned so that the owner have some freedom to tweak the famous ice cream characters.
-That is until he interviews Sweetchuck, who's privately owned store is selling erotic versions of the decorated desserts which make Carvel a little nervous.
+Tom Carvel then hosts a spot to promote his line of ice cream.
+He talks about how each franchise is privately owned so that the owners have some freedom to tweak the famous ice cream characters.
+That is until he interviews Sweetchuck, whose privately owned store is selling erotic versions of the decorated desserts which make Carvel a little nervous.

-- Once again, Brad Hall gives us the news.
-This week, Gary Kroeger drops in to talk about the Cabbage Patch Doll trend that apparently exploded that week and introduces us to the giant Cabbage Patch Doll who is now twenty-one and gets pissed when he finds out he's a toy without a real dad, Sweetchuck dropped in as his scientist character with his list of funny new strains of flu, and Piscopo give us the sports where he interviews Larry Holmes where he almost gets into a fight with "Mohamad Ali's son" who couldn't be older than five.
+Once again, Brad Hall gives us the news.
+This week, Gary Kroeger drops in to talk about the Cabbage Patch Doll trend that apparently exploded that week.
+He introduces us to a giant Cabbage Patch Doll who is now twenty-one and gets pissed when he finds out he's a toy without a real dad.
+Sweetchuck dropped in as his scientist character with his list of funny new strains of flu, and Piscopo gave us sports news where he interviews Larry Holmes where he almost gets into a fight with "Mohamad Ali's son" who couldn't be older than five.

-- Mary Gross was then on a date with Tommy Smothers when she notices Dicky across the room and asks Tommy to go get an autograph which is funny because they are both playing themselves and Mary doesn't seem to care at all that she's actually with the second half of her favorite comedy duo and the sketch ends with another rain delay.
+Mary Gross was then on a date with Tommy Smothers when she notices Dicky across the room.
+She asks Tommy to go get an autograph which is funny because both brothers are playing themselves and Mary doesn't seem to care at all that she's actually with the second half of her favorite comedy duo.
+The sketch then randomly ended with another rain delay.

 So, once again, we have an average episode in an average season with these average sketches being my favorites.
 First, I loved the segment of the news with the giant Cabbage Patch Kid because it reminded me of the giant baby from the end of Beyond The Black Rainbow.
 Next, I really liked the sketch where Mary Gross sends Tommy Smothers to get an autograph from his brother while not caring that Tommy is right there because it was filled with funny moments.
 Finally, I was a fan of the Carvel sketch because I used to reference Cookie Puss all of the time back when it was a staple to the Howard Stern Show from when Fred gave the cake to his mom for Mother's day.